-- (23) The Single Digital Entry Points should facilitate the ability of online short-term rental platforms to randomly check the validity of a registration number or the accuracy of self-declarations, in order to reduce errors and inconsistencies as regards data transmission and to ease their compliance burden.
+(23)The Single Digital Entry Points should facilitate the ability of online short-term rental platforms to randomly check the validity of a registration number or the accuracy of selfdeclarations, in order to reduce errors and inconsistencies as regards data transmission and to ease their compliance burden.
 The Single Digital Entry Point should, while not requiring the actual storage of the registration number, allow the performance of random checks either automatically by means of Application Programming Interface allowing the verification of a registration number against the given entries in the registry of the individual registration procedures in a Member State or manually.
-In particular, where a Member State grants access to a centralised, free of charge, system allowing for the automated verification of the areas covered by a registration procedure or of the validity of registration numbers, the regular interconnection to and use of such functionalities for ex post checks, extended on a voluntary basis to all listings, could be presumed to comply with the obligation of the platform to perform random checks pursuant to this Regulation.
+In particular, where a Member State grants access to a centralised, free of charge, system allowing for the automated verification of the areas covered by a registration procedure or of the validity of registration numbers, the regular interconnection to and use of such functionalities for assessments and ex post checks, extended on a voluntary basis to all listings, could be presumed to comply with the obligation of the platform to perform assessments and random checks pursuant to this Regulation.
 Online short-term rental platforms should be free to perform additional checks through the Single Digital Entry Point.
-Member States should continue enforcing registration obligations using the tools already available to them. - (24) In order to ensure uniform conditions for the implementation of the technical solutions supporting the exchange of data and to promote the interoperability of the national Single Digital Entry Points, implementing powers should be conferred on the Commission to lay down, where necessary, the applicable standards and interoperability requirements.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council.
+Member States should continue enforcing registration obligations using the tools already available to them.
+Member States that have not established a registration procedure and/or imposed a requirement on online short-term rental platforms to transmit data to competent authorities upon the entry into force of this Regulation can do so at a later stage, as long as they establish a Single Digital Entry Point according to this Regulation.